Main interests

 Movement and dispersal ecology

 Movement is a key process to understand how individuals, populations and species are distributed across spatial scales.
-It links local populations and communities at regional scales, maintaining metapopulations and metacommunities, and contributes to define species distribution ranges, ultimately influencing biogeography.
+It links local populations and communities at regional scales, maintaining metapopulations and metacommunities, and contributes to delineate species distribution ranges, ultimately influencing their biogeography.
 Much of my work has been focused on estimating long distance dispersal (LDD), namely propagule dispersal dispersed by birds, and understanding how it affects biodiversity distribution at different spatial scales.

 Community ecology and biogeography